icaros-usc/pyribs/docs/tutorials.md

 - {doc}`tutorials/lunar_lander`: Covers the CMA-ME algorithm and various basic library features.
-- {doc}`tutorials/lunar_lander_mae`: Shows how to implement CMA-MAE, a powerful algorithm built on CMA-ME.
+- {doc}`tutorials/cma_mae`: Shows how to implement CMA-MAE, a powerful algorithm built on CMA-ME, on the sphere linear projection benchmark.
 - {doc}`tutorials/tom_cruise_dqd`: Covers CMA-MEGA and CMA-MAEGA, two algorithms designed for differentiable quality diversity problems (problems where gradients are available).
-- {doc}`tutorials/cma_mae`: Dives into the finer details of configuring MAE algorithms like CMA-MAE and CMA-MAEGA.

 ## Applications